 It was giving back power to the people

-Fundamentally, you need a trading plan to trade the markets successfully, whether it's crypto CFDs, stock index CFDs, or Gold CFDs.
+Fundamentally, you need a trading plan to trade the markets successfully, whether it's crypto, stock index, or Gold CFDs.

 None of my friends had one, and it came back to bite them in the butt.